contactlab/contacthub-sdk-nodejs/README.md

 });
 ```

-The `ch` object will use the provided authentication parameters for all its
+The `ch` object uses the appropriate authentication parameters for all of the
 methods listed below.

 If you need to work with more than one workspace or node, or if you want to use
-different tokens, you can instantiate multiple ContactHub objects.
+different tokens, you can instantiate multiple Contacthub objects.

 ## Session API

 ### createSessionId

-Generates a new random sessionId to use in ContactHub events.
+Generates a new random sessionId to use in Contacthub events.

 ```js
 const sessionId = ch.createSessionId();